 Fewer companies have wafer fabs

 In addition to the cost of semiconductor investment, now the situation is the other way around.
-Only a few chip designers have their own wafer factories–Intel (ticker: INTC) and Texas Instruments (ticker: TXN) basically make their own chips.
+Only a few chip designers have their own wafer factories–Intel (ticker: INTC) and Texas Instruments (ticker: TXN) basically make their own chips (see “How does Texas Instruments make money?
+Amazing long term capital reward and company net profit margin!“).
 Many special-purpose semiconductor companies usually have their own factories, such as Analog Devices (US stock code: ADI), ON Semiconductor (US stock code: ON), Infineon (US stock code: IFNNY), Bosch (Bosch), STMicroelectronics (US: STM).
 Memory makers such as Micron and Samsung have also been producing their own chips.Companies with fabs make a lot of money

 Also, most of the semiconductor vendors, which usually have their own semiconductor factories, are not as well-known as Intel or Texas Instruments, but have wide moats.